gr3n4d3s/Getting-and-Cleaning-Data/README.md

-# The README that explains the analysis files is clear and understandable.
+The README explains the analysis files, clear and understandable.
-# You should also include a README.md in the repo with your scripts.
-# This repo explains how all of the scripts work and how they are connected.

 Packages Used:
 library(dplyr)
 library(data.table)

-Script Functions:
+# Script Functions:
 The script included goes through a series simple steps to clean and describe the test data to finish with a tidy data set thats easy to read and understand.